Highlights from BVU’s 2025 Nonprofit Pulse Survey

 This local reality mirrors what nonprofit leaders are reporting nationally.
 In the Nonprofit Finance Fund’s State of the Nonprofit Sector Survey 2025 survey of nonprofit leaders, 85% reported they expect increased demand for services this year, with many ending 2024 with operating deficits (36%) and facing inflation-related cost pressures that stretch budgets and cash reserves.

-Many Organizations Lack a Strategic Compass
+Many Organizations Lack a Clear Strategic Compass

-“We’ve been having proactive strategy sessions, which has helped — but it’s clear not all board members feel comfortable in that role yet.”
+“We’ve been having proactive strategy sessions, which has helped, but it’s clear not all board members feel comfortable in that role yet.”

 “Our board is supportive, but they need more guidance on how to lead during uncertainty.”

-Boards Are Essential, But Engagement and Readiness Are Uneven
+Boards Are Critical, but Engagement Is Uneven

 “Some board members step up, others step back.
 We need more consistency.”